mmstick/numtoa/README.md

 your choice.
 Therefore, if you want a binary representation, set the base to 2.
 If you want hexadecimal, set the base to 16.

+## Supports Const Contexts

+This library's API includes `const` functions that can be used to convert numbers into their string representation at compile time, allowing developers to build smaller & faster executables.

 ## `&str` Example

 ```rust